squirro/frontend-coding-challenge/book-store-api/README.md

         - `fullName`

 API endpoint that you will need for most of the tasks is: `http://localhost:3000/stores`.
 This endpoint will return all store resources and related resources within `included` array.
-If you need any other endpint check JSON:API specification.
+If you need any other endpint, check the JSON:API specification.

 #### Running API:
 - Clone this repo locally